FOSSILGUY.COM

 "Celebrating the Richness of Paleontology through Fossil Hunting"

-Fast Facts
+Fast Facts about Gomphotherium

-Illustration of a Gomphotherium angustidens by Nobu Tamura.
-CC BY-SA
+Illustration of Gomphotherium angustidens by Nobu Tamura

 Taxonomy:

-North American species include G. productum, G. calvertensis, G. cimarronis, G. simplicidens and G. hondurensis.
+Gomphotheres were very successful and many species have been named, though some require revision.
+North American species include G. productum, G. calvertensis, G. cimarronis, G. simplicidens, and G. hondurensis.

-Age: Early Miocene to Early Pliocene.
+Early Miocene to Early Pliocene.

-Extinction: Early Pliocene
+Extinction:

-Distribution: Nearly Global
+Distribution:

-Nearly Global: Africa, Europe, Asia, North and Central America.
+Nearly global, with fossils known from Africa, Europe, Asia, North America, and Central America.
+Close relatives also spread into South America.

 Body Size: